1. HARBORVIEW PARK - COUNTY GRANT

 7. TENNIS CLUB - CITY PROJECT

 Work will include upgrading ADA facilities at the Tennis Club.
 Received DCA Small Cities Grant in the amount of $270,672 (Ph1) and $195,600 (Ph2) with a 10% City Match.
-Working on design of the project with anticipated bidding in Winter 2025.
+Working on design of the project with anticipated bidding in Summer 2026 for Fall 2026 construction.

 For More Information: Tennis Center Exhibit 7.31.25.pdf